Hardware Connectivity

 Payloads

-The F-11 comes in two configurations.
-The base configuration supports a maximum payload of 5lb, while the heavy configuration supports up to 5.9lb.
+The F-11 can carry up to 6lb payloads.
 Payloads can be powered and controlled through the readily available external ports and connectors available on the drone.

 Mounting Points